Nil-Brauer categorifies the split iquantum group of rank one: Bases of the split iquantum group of rank one

 for any $m,n \geq 0$.

 \begin{lemma} For $0 \leq n \leq m$, we have that

 interpreting $\K_{m,n}(q)$ as 0 if $n < 0$ or $n > m$. \end{lemma}

-\begin{proof} Applying $j$ to $B^m = \sum_{n=0}^m \K_{m,n}(q) \Delta_n$ gives that $j(B^m) = \sum_{n=0}^m \K_{m,n}(q) F^{(n)}$.
-Thus, $\K_{m,n}(q)$ is the $F^{(n)}$-coefficient of $j(B^m)$.
+\begin{proof} Applying $\jmath$ to $b^m = \sum_{n=0}^m \K_{m,n}(q) \atled_n$ gives that $\jmath(b^m) = \sum_{n=0}^m \K_{m,n}(q) \theta^{(n)}$.
+Thus, $\K_{m,n}(q)$ is the $\theta^{(n)}$-coefficient of $\jmath(b^m)$.
 Suppose that $m \geq 1$.
-By \cref{jy2}(1), we have that $j(B^{m}) = F j(B^{m-1}) + R(j(B^{m-1}))$.
+By \cref{jy2}(1), we have that $\jmath(b^{m}) = \theta \jmath(b^{m-1}) + R(\jmath(b^{m-1}))$.
 Then we observe using \cref{taxes} that the right hand side equals

-From this, we see that the coefficient $\K_{m,n}(q)$ of $F^{(n)}$ in $j(B^m)$ satisfies the recurrence relation in the statement of the lemma. \end{proof}
+From this, we see that the coefficient $\K_{m,n}(q)$ of $\theta^{(n)}$ in $\jmath(b^m)$ satisfies the recurrence relation in the statement of the lemma. \end{proof}

 We are going to give an elementary combinatorial interpretation of $\K_{m,n}(q)$ in terms of certain chord diagrams with $n$ chords tethered to a fixed basepoint and $f=(m-n)/2$ free chords.
-In lieu of a formal definition, we just give an example.
-The following is a chord diagram with $n=3$ tethered chords, $f=4$ free chords, and $c=11$ crossings:
+The notion of a chord diagram is quite standard and we will not give a formal definition, but note in our setup that a pair of chords cannot intersect twice, and a chord cannot have both ends tethered.
+The following is an example of a chord diagram with $n=3$ tethered chords, $f=4$ free chords, and $c=11$ crossings:

 The three tethered chords are the ones attached to the basepoint.
 We have also numbered the free endpoints of the tethered chords in order going clockwise around the circle.
 Here is one more example with $n=4,f=3$ and $c=5$: